Asmara Maekel, Eritrea Travel Guide

 The city's buildings chronicle its Italian colonial past plus the distinct Futurist, Art Deco, and Rationalist styles.

-A walking tour is the optimum way to value the architectural details and unique atmosphere of Asmara.
+A walking the tour is the optimum way to value the architectural details and unique atmosphere of Asmara.

 Beyond the well-known landmarks, Asmara holds several less-visited spots that present unique insights into local life and ingenuity.

-Explore smaller, traditional cafes away from the main Harnet Avenue.
+Discover smaller, traditional cafes away from the main Harnet Avenue.
 These present authentic coffee, local snacks, and a view into everyday social life.
 Make time to wander through residential areas to observe local life and discover less prominent but equally interesting modernist houses and gardens.

 While specific "emerging destinations" within the immediate Asmara region are not applicable due to permit requirements for journey beyond the city, the hidden gems within Asmara itself offer plenty for exploration.